TarasZhere/Apache-Kafka-Wikimedia/README.md

 - **Kafka Schema Registry**: Kafka Schema Registry is integrated into the system to manage data schemas.
 This ensures that data consistency and compatibility are maintained as data flows between producers and consumers.
 - **Docker Compose**: The platforms (Kafka, OpenSearch, Conduktor) is containerized and deployed using `docker compose up -d`, with a `docker-compose.yml` file available within the `./kafka-docker/` directory.
 This facilitates easy deployment and scalability of the Kafka cluster.

-In summary, this project's architecture is a sophisticated and well-orchestrated combination of Apache Kafka, supporting technologies, and containerization.
+In summary, this project's architecture is combination of Apache Kafka, supporting technologies, and containerization.
 It aims to provide real-time data processing and analysis capabilities for Wikimedia recent changes, making it a powerful tool for monitoring and gaining insights into the dynamic world of Wikimedia content updates.

-# Project output
+# Project Output Samples
 Following some images about the project.

 ## Topic Dashboard